 How to Overcome Temptations

-I have a hard time sometimes giving up the desires of my flesh to be a better steward of what God has given me.
-He has given me good health but sometimes I have a day where I just splurge and eat a bunch of unhealthy food through the day and then I don't feel good and I beat myself up.
-I know it is gluttony and sinful.
+We often have a hard time giving up the desires of our flesh to be a better steward of what God has given us.
+Despite a person having good health they may have a day where they just splurge and eat a bunch of unhealthy food through the day and then they don't feel good and beat themselves up because they know it is gluttony and sinful.

-I also know better than to beat myself up about eating a little bit of junk food here and there.
-I know I should not be overly hard on myself about that and expect total perfectionism in everything I eat, but these day long gluttonous binges are a different story.
+Although many of us know that we should not beat ourselves up about eating some junk food here and there and that we should not be overly hard on ourselves and expect total perfectionism in everything we eat, long gluttonous binges are a different story.

-Fortunately, I am able to repent after these binges and get back on track, but I would rather just not have those days to begin with.
-Here is some biblical strategy to help us avoid making this mistake (and other similar ones - like watching pornography or any other obviously sinful act that we are having difficulty stopping).
+Fortunately, we can still repent after these binges and get back on track, but wouldn't you rather just not have those days to begin with?
+Here is some biblical strategy to help avoid making this mistake (and other similar ones - like watching pornography or any other obviously sinful act that you may be having difficulty stopping).

 This is a powerful way to shift from a "rules-based" mindset to an "identity-based" one.
-By using the Law of Expectation, we aren't just "trying harder" - we are aligning our mind with a spiritual reality that has already been won by Jesus.
-After all, we can do everything through Christ who gives us strength (Philippians 4:13)
+By using the Law of Expectation, you aren't just "trying harder" - you are aligning your mind with a spiritual reality that has already been won by Jesus.
+After all, you can do everything through Christ who gives you strength (Philippians 4:13).

 Daily Stewardship Self-Examination